The Differences Between SIEM and Open XDR

 |GTM motions||Typically replaces or displaces legacy SIEMs, CLMs and/or data lakes||Typically augments legacy SIEMs, CLMs and/or data lakes|

 Although both SIEM and open XDR do share some characteristics (e.g., both can do TDIR), their design philosophy and core capabilities make them different.

 Which tool do I need for my organization?

 SIEM and open XDR are best suited for different situations.

 If the functional coverage is focused only on TDIR across a heterogeneous stack, then a tool focused on that function (open XDR) might be a better alternative with a shorter time to value than a general-purpose tool such as a SIEM.

-If the functional coverage goes beyond TDIR, for example including centralized storage, or compliance then a SIEM is in order as the XDR may or may not be able to address these additional requirements.
+If the functional coverage goes beyond TDIR, for example including centralized storage, or compliance, then a SIEM is in order, as XDR may or may not be able to address these additional requirements.

 Subscribe today and we'll send our latest blog posts right to your inbox, so you can stay ahead of the cybercriminals and defend your organization.

 Most reported breaches involved lost or stolen credentials.
 How can you keep pace?